sihanchen01/cp2410/Week08/prac08.md

         return len(left)
 ```

-And here we can see the result appears to be correct on test input:
+This way, we can achieve time complexity of $O(n*lg(n))$.And here we can see the result appears to be correct on test input:

 <img src="./images/q6.png" width="600px" />